 Habit 6: Synergize

 By understanding and valuing the differences in other people’s perspectives, we have the opportunity to create synergy.
 Synergy is celebrating differences and finding new and better ways together.
 By working together we can discover new possibilities that we didn’t have when we worked on our own.
 The idea is that the whole is greater than the sum of its parts.
 When people begin to interact together genuinely, and they’re open to each other’s influence and they then begin to gain new insight.
 This means you can produce something with another person that neither of you could have produced separately.

 Habit 7: Sharpen the saw

-You are the only tool you have in life so invest in yourself so that you can deal with life and have the strength to contribute and to reach your goals.
-To be effective, we must devote the time to renewing ourselves physically, spiritually, mentally, and socially.
-Continuous renewal allows us to synergistically increase our ability to practice each habit.
+You are the only tool you have in life so invest in yourself so that you can deal with life and have the strength to contribute and reach your goals.
+To be effective, we must devote the time to renew ourselves physically, spiritually, mentally, and socially.
+Continuous renewal allows us to increase our ability to practice each habit.
 You need to make a conscious effort to feel good.
 To live a life in balance you need to take the necessary time to renew yourself.
-It’s all up to you so take the time to ““sharpen the saw.”
+It’s all up to you so take the time to “sharpen the saw.”
 This habit 7 makes all the other habits possible by preserving and enhancing your greatest asset – yourself.
 See more on “Sharpen the Saw”

 The goal of continuous physical improvement is to exercise our body in a way that will enhance our capacity to work, adapt, and enjoy life.
 To renew ourselves physically, we must: